 However, equation (\ref{eq:stata}) does not estimate an exact sample analog of the Abadie-style equation (\ref{eq:sc_char_id_weight}) from Proposition \ref{prop:SC_Char}.
 As we show in Appendix \ref{subsec_app:estimator_details}, the estimand from equation (\ref{eq:sc_char_id_weight}) also has a Wald-type representation similar to (\ref{eq:sc_char_id_wald}):

 where $\tau \equiv \Pr(Z=1)$ denotes the proportion of units assigned to treatment.
 Therefore, the sample analog of (\ref{eq:sc_char_id_weight}) can also be implemented using 2SLS.
 But we need to first transform $Y$ by subtracting from it the proportion of observations in the control group, and then use this transformed outcome variable in the 2SLS regression (it turns out that we can ignore the sampling variation in estimating $\tau$ when conducting inference).
-As discussed in Appendix \ref{subsec_app:estimator_details}, of the two estimators based on (\ref{eq:sc_char_id_weight}) and (\ref{eq:sc_char_id_wald}), neither has an asymptotic variance that dominates the other in all data generating processes (DGPs).
-For convenience, we simply use the sample analog of (\ref{eq:sc_char_id_wald}) as the supercomplier characteristics estimator in Section \ref{sec:empirical}.
+As discussed in Appendix \ref{subsec_app:estimator_details}, neither of the two estimators based on (\ref{eq:sc_char_id_weight}) and (\ref{eq:sc_char_id_wald}) has an asymptotic variance that dominates the other in all data generating processes (DGPs).

 Estimators based on complier analogs of both (\ref{eq:sc_char_id_weight}) and (\ref{eq:sc_char_id_wald}) have been used in existing studies, for which $Y$ is replaced by $D$. \citet{AngristandPischke2009} implement the complier analog of (\ref{eq:sc_char_id_weight}).
-Recent papers referenced in the introduction (e.g., \citealt{FinkNoto2019}) use a different estimator, which is equivalent to the complier analog of (\ref{eq:sc_char_id_wald}) (see Appendix \ref{subsec_app:estimator_details} for details).
+Other empirical studies referenced in the introduction (e.g., \citealt{FinkNoto2019}) use a different estimator, which is equivalent to the complier analog of (\ref{eq:sc_char_id_wald}) (see Appendix \ref{subsec_app:estimator_details} for details).
 However, these studies do not use 2SLS regression to estimate complier characteristics.
 Instead, implementation involves assembling separately estimated quantities.
-In addition, the studies either do not report standard errors on estimated complier characteristics or report bootstrapped standard errors.
-Our results here imply that inference results can be easily obtained for both estimators using existing Stata commands, including those that account for a weak instrument.\footnote{For estimating complier characteristics, a weak instrument has the standard meaning---$Z$ fails to generate sufficient variation in $D$.
+In addition, these studies either do not report standard errors on estimated complier characteristics or report bootstrapped standard errors.
+Our results here imply that inference results can be easily obtained for both estimators using existing Stata commands, including those that account for a weak instrument.\footnote{ For estimating complier characteristics, a weak instrument has the standard meaning---$Z$ fails to generate sufficient variation in $D$.
 For supercompliers, we have a weak instrument problem if $Z$ fails to generate sufficient variation in $Y$.}